-The three main types of graphical representation of data are line, bar and pie graphs.
+The three main types of graphical representation of data are line graphs, and bar and pie charts.
 Appendix I provides advice on when it is appropriate to use the various graphs, and some considerations to keep in mind during their development.